-- 1. If the product/byproduct is intended to be processed/stored at a premises licensed pursuant to the Meat Act 1981; operating a risk management programme under the Animal Products Act 1999 or approved by MAF Food, the importer is to ensure that the MAF VA Technical Supervisor at the premises of destination in New Zealand is advised of the impending arrival of the consignment, at least 3 days in advance.
-If this does not occur, the consignment will be retained, until the Technical Supervisor is satisfied about the origin and final use/destination of the consignment. - 2.
-If the product/byproduct has an accompanying original Health certificate from the country of origin, the certificate must be made available to the Inspector-in-Charge.
+- 1. If the product/byproduct is intended to be processed/stored at a premises licensed/approved under the Meat Act 1981; or operating a registered RMP under the Animal Products Act 1999, the importer is to ensure that the MAF VA Technical Supervisor at the premises of destination in New Zealand is advised of the impending arrival of the consignment, at least 3 days in advance. - 2.
+The original Health certificate from the country of origin must be made available to the MAF VA Technical Supervisor.
+If this does not occur, the consignment will be retained until the Technical Supervisor is satisfied about the origin and final use/destination of the consignment. - Importers should be aware that there is a requirement for imported product to be inspected by MAF VA immediately after Biosecurity clearance is granted.
+Note: "Immediately" may be extended if the consignment remains secure.